 Figure 9.
 The linear fit results of two gain modes of SKIROC2

-The SKIROC2 had calibration capacitors of 3 pF on each channel, this testing method was taken: a wave form generator with attenuator was used to generate step pulses with different amplitudes.
+Taking advantaging of the SKIROC2’s 3pFcalibration capacitors on each channel, the self calibration was taken: a wave form generator with attenuator was used to generate step pulses with different amplitudes.
 When the step pulses were applied to on-chip capacitor, a certain amount of charge, which covered the full range, was injected into every channel of SKIROC2 from test pulse input for performance testing.
 SKIROC2 had many operation modes by tuning the callback capacitors array.
 The measurement has been tested with the highest gain mode (with a Cf of 400 fF) and lowest gain mode (with a Cf of 6 pF).
 The consistency of gain between different channels was good and the typical non-linearity curves of output value versus input charge of the two modes were shown in Figure 9.
 The figure showed that the linear range of the highest gain mode and the lowest gain mode were 50 fC and 3 pC.
 The integral nonlinearities (INL) in both modes were 0.2%.

 Trigger efficiency